stackOcean-official/r-naive-bayes-showcase/README.md

 Your custom training data needs to have the same structure as the example data: One row with an index for each observation, one row named "text" which includes each observation of your text data and one row that contains the label you set for each observation.

-If you do not work with German text data, you need to change the language when removing stop words in the "train.R" script.
+If you do not work with German text data, you need to change the language when removing stop words in the "train.R" script (also marked as "TODO"" in the script).
 The languages that are supported by Quanteda can be seen here: https://tutorials.quanteda.io/multilingual/english-german/

 ### Run the model with your custom data in docker:

+#### Make sure that a current version of docker is installed on your machine.
+If you do not have docker installed, check this link: https://docs.docker.com/engine/install/

 To start the training run:
+Note that this step is not needed if you use our example data since the resulting model is included in the folder "model".

 ```
 Rscript src/train.R
 ```

-Docker:

-How to build:
+How to build
+Use this command to build your docker container.
+Note that this can take several minutes up to an hour to build because some required packages may need to be installed from source.

 ```
 docker build -t kisu-bonito .
 ```

-To run the dockerfile in the background:
+How to run

+Use this command to run the dockerfile in the background.
+Note that if you localhost 8000 port is already in use, you need to choose another port.

 ```
 docker run --rm -p 8000:8000 --name r-shiny kisu-bonito
 ```

-To stop the server:
+To stop the server, use this command

 ```
 docker stop r-shiny
 ```

-To view logs of the container:
+To view logs of the container run

 ```
 docker logs r-shiny